Home

 All CMS use a database (DB) of some type, the most common being a variation on the SQL theme ('structured query language').
 If no SQL database is available, then there is an alternative: a flat-file DB, which is essentially a text file.
 Naturally, these flat-file CMS applications are limited in terms of the maximum number of pages possible, but they can nevertheless be a better proposition than a standard HTML site for some purposes.
 If content is changed regularly, on a smaller site with no SQL on the server (or no access to the management apparatus), then a flat-file CMS could be the answer.

-There are also a very small number of client-side CMS apps: these have the main application resident on the local PC instead of the server, and pages are generated locally then uploaded to the server.
+There are also a very small number of client-side CMS applications: these have the main application resident on the local PC instead of the server, and pages are generated locally then uploaded to the server.
 It is debatable whether this method of operation should be called a CMS or perhaps a website generator.
 It is used when there is no database on the server; when there is no access to the server management or even a control panel; or, finally, when the pagecode of the dynamic CMS is unacceptably script-heavy and a lightweight HTML alternative is needed.

 So let's lay that out in short form: